#DALEYPOP X December 2025

 Taylor Momsen's Pretty Reckless Christmas

-The Pretty Reckless have managed to inject genuine grit and soul into the Christmas genre - and t that makes this record one of the most interesting seasonal releases in 2025.
+The Pretty Reckless have managed to inject genuine grit and soul into the Christmas genre and that makes this record one of the most interesting Christmassy releases in 2025 and I just think it's a genius and iconic move and I love that the band aren't taking themselves too seriously or thinking that they're above the most wonderful time of the year!